Lau0120/tiny-thread-pool/README.md

 };
 ```

+Please note that tiny thread pool only releases IDLE threads, which means that
+if you put an endless loop in `Execute` method of your task, it could
+potentially lead to a thread resource leak.
+So it’s best not to do that, but if
+you do, you must take responsibility for exiting such tasks.

 ### 3.2.
 Create a thread pool instance

 You can create multiple thread pool instances in your program, and they do not